How do you manage your mental health as a single parent?

 The first thing I try to do is to be nice to myself, I try not best myself up over not meeting the society impossible standard of parenting.
 If I can't cook dinner on some days because I'm tired, I'd order some good food instead.
 Was not able to do dishes last night, I try to convince myself it is not the end of the world.
 I believe the main thing is to be present for my children and to show I love them with all my being.
 One thing I think people underestimate is the importance of self care, taking time to recharge and go back to 100%.
 I believe you can't give what you don't have.
 If you are not okay mentally, how can you be there for your children totally?

-and 1 other answer
+and 5 other answers

 As much as we hammer on the fact that taking some time off for self care is good for a single parent, we also forget the feeling of guilt that comes from taking that little bit of time off.
 Please and please, try not to feel guilty, it doesn't do you any good and it's not good for your mental health.
 You're human and liable to break.
 Taking that small time off is to ensure you won't break or burn out.
 Avoid negativity, what do I mean?
 Avoid being negative or pessimistic about yourself and your situation or avoid people around you who are like that.
 It only makes you anxious and unsure of yourself which is very harmful for your mental health.